Mission and History

 Since the fall of 1987, the BFP has gone to providing three meals each week to now serving a free, nutritionally balanced, expertly prepared meal each Monday-Friday.

-But here the word "serve" is used advisedly, for the BFP is emphatic in its determination not to be a soup kitchen.
-We have no "chow line" where globs of unidentifiable stuff are plunked onto paper plates.
-Each client is served at the table by a student or community volunteer and the food is served on attractive chinaware.
 Some of our food is supplied through in-kind donations from businesses and organizations; shares in the cooperative, organic Caretaker Farm, in Williamstown; and the Western Massachusetts Food Bank.
 The remainder is purchased from wholesale stores, retail providers and local supermarkets.

 We arose in response to dire needs.
 Nothing would make us happier than to close down the BFP because there was no longer a need for it.
 Alas, this is not the case.
 If current indications are any guide, we must expect ours to be an ongoing project.